rmsk2/Hello_Foenix256_Jr/README.md

 ### Zero page usage of `superbasic` and the TinyCore MicroKernel

-I do not claim that I understand the source code of `superbasic` very well but as far as I understand it I think it uses the zero page locations $30-$40 and $50-$80.
+I do not claim to understand the source code of `superbasic` very well but as far as I understand it I think it uses the zero page locations $30-$40 and $50-$80.
 I came to these conclusions by looking at the following files

 - `source/common/aa.system/04data.inc`